 What does whey protein have to do with muscle gain?

-The impact of being strong can be felt on many different aspects of overall health and wellbeing.
+The impact of being strong can be felt on many different aspects of our life.
 There is the obvious benefit that it makes daily tasks easier – no more huffing and puffing while carrying the grocery bags up the stairs or mowing the lawn.

 Strengthening our bodies also creates and maintains muscle tone.
 As we get older, this becomes more of an issue because when we reach middle age, muscle is often replaced by fat – the dreaded middle–age spread.
 A focus on muscle strength can help avoid this.